Kishane Thompson

 Kishane Thompson went into the 2024 Olympic Games as one of the favorites, along with the defending World Champion Noah Lyles, to win the 100 meters in a competitive field.
 After easily making it through the preliminary round with a time of 10.00 seconds, he ran a time of 9.80 seconds in the semi-finals to win his heat and qualify for the finals.

-The final would go down as the deepest men’s 100 meter field in Olympic history.
+The final would go down as the deepest men’s 100-meter field in Olympic history.
 All eight men ran 9.91 seconds or faster.
 At first glance, it appeared that Thompson edged out Lyles at the finish line.
-Even several announcers such Leigh Diffey of NBC initially called Thompson the winner.
+Even several announcers, such as Leigh Diffey of NBC, initially called Thompson the winner.

-However, after review with the photo finish, it was found that Lyles’ more aggressive lean at the finish line captured him gold by five-thousandths of a second.
+However, after review with the photo finish, it was found that Lyles’s more aggressive lean at the finish line captured him gold by five-thousandths of a second.

 Both men’s times rounded to 9.79 seconds.
 Fred Kerley won bronze with a time of 9.81 seconds.